Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Of course these are available in China, but the packaging is in Mandarin so if you have particular preferences it’s better to BYO unless you can read Chinese.

-Tampons are harder to find because they’re more expensive and awareness of them is lower than pads.
+Tampons are harder to find because they’re more expensive and not as many women use them.
 If you want to find out more about that, have a read of this article.

 Makeup